Ears

 Earache.gif

 Ear pain sometimes accompanies a cold.
 Earaches can go away in thirty minutes or up to a couple of hours without treatment.
 Using a portable hair dryer, try blowing warm air into the ear to relieve the pain.
 Propping your child up may also help reduce ear pain.
 Ear drops cannot cure common middle ear infections.
 Ear pain can successfully be treated with Tylenol or Motrin (Click on Tylenol or Motrin to learn about dosing).
-You should call the office to make an appointment, if pain lasts more than 10 minutes, if fever persists, or drainage from the ear or hearing loss occurs.
-Although it has been estimated that 80% of ear infection should resolve without medications most pediatricians will treat children under two years with antibiotics.
+You should call the office to make an appointment if pain lasts more than 10 minutes, if fever persists, or drainage from the ear or hearing loss occurs.
+Although it has been estimated that 80% of ear infections should be resolved without medications, most pediatricians will treat children under two years with antibiotics.

 Swimmer’s ear